 Buying a $5 logo can seem attractive.
 “For just five dollars I can buy several $5 logos and just pick the best one!”
 That’s exactly what we did in this Fiverr review.
-We walk-through exactly what you get / can expect using the Fiverr platform to buy a logo.
+We walk-through exactly what you can expect to get using the Fiverr platform to buy a logo.

 A Logo for Just Five Dollars?

 We recently published the Results of our Freelance Design Pricing Survey, where we examined different design options at different price points.
 In passing, the guide mentioned Fiverr, a marketplace where design services start at $5.
 I made the point that $5 seemed ridiculously low for any kind of design service, but I was corrected in the comments by Jean Bauhaus:

 There are a lot of misconceptions about Fiverr — the first being that everything there only costs $5.
 The truth is that advance sellers are able to charge much, much more for their work through add-ons and gig multiples.
 As such, Fiverr has become an attractive selling-ground for some top notch talent.

 That got me curious.
 Had I been too quick to judge?
 Was Fiverr a valid option for design work after all?
 There was only one way to find out: pose as a company, and hire one of their designers myself.
 And best of all, it would only cost me $5.

 So read on for this in-depth Fiverr review, complete with tales of lies, deception, stolen work, and crappy logos.

 Commercial break: Folyo can help you find a premium, hand-picked freelance designer.
 It costs a lot more than $5, but – hopefully – the results are worth it!

 My Fiverr review plan was simple: I would go undercover as a startup entrepreneur who needed a logo, and see what kind of results I get.